speker2010/price_checker/README.md

 # Price checker
 It's application for parsing prices from sites.
 You can add product, stores and add url product in store.
 Product is simple.
-Product name and active it or not.
+'Product name' and 'active' it or not.
-Store contain name, cookies, url, host and css selectors for price, old price, sale and city.
+Store contain 'name', 'cookies', 'https', 'host' and css selectors for 'price', 'old price', 'sale' and 'city'.

 ## setup and run
 ```bash